FHI360/EPIC_REPO/Move TEI to different OU/README.md

-# DHIS2 Event Processing and Posting Script
+# DHIS2 Move TEIs Script

-This Python script is designed to pull existing DHIS2 events, add data values, then post those events back to the server to update the event.
+This Python script is designed to pull existing DHIS2 TEIs, including their enrollments and events, and transfer the entire TEI to a new organization unit.

 ## Example use
 This script has been used when a new data element is added to a program stage.
 For all old events, this new data element will be blank.
 You can use this script to set the value of the new data element for each event that was entered prior to the data element being added.

 ## General steps
 1. Download files